-How to reach Puttaparthi: While traveling from Bangalore, bus is the most convenient way to reach Puttaparthi.
-Apart from being cheap, the main advantage to traveling by bus is that the Puttaparthi bus stand is situated in front of the ashram.
+How to reach Puttaparthi: While travelling from Bangalore, bus is the most convenient way to reach Puttaparthi.
+Apart from being cheap, the main advantage of travelling by bus is that the Puttaparthi bus stand is situated in front of the ashram.
 You can also reach Puttaparthi through train which takes around 3 hours to reach the Sathya Sai Prasanthi Nilayam station from Bangalore.

 Chaitanya Jyoti Museum:

 At first we went to the Chaitanya Jyoti Museum.
 Chaitanya Jyoti is a museum dedicated to the life of Shri Satya Sai Baba.
 It was inaugurated on 18th November, 2000 to commemorate the 75th year of the advent of Sathya Sai Baba.
 It houses many artifacts, paintings depicting the life of Satya Sai, his teachings and the miracles he performed.
 It has a unique exterior architecture and is located just by the side of Shri Sathya Sai Hill View stadium.
 It is a huge museum and takes around 1 hour to visit if explored properly.
 In front of the museum, there is a pool which contains colourful crap fishes.
 The sight of hundreds of these fishes of different sizes swimming together is a delight to the eyes.
 Photography is not permitted inside the museum.

 A video of a school of colourful crap fishes at Puttaparthi: